SamitHuang/mindone/examples/stable_diffusion_v2/README.md

 # Stable Diffusion

-This folder contains [Stable Diffusion](https://arxiv.org/abs/2112.10752) (SD) models and pipelines implemented with MindSpore.
-It targets at a full support for inference, finetuning, and training from scratch.
+This folder contains various [Stable Diffusion](https://arxiv.org/abs/2112.10752) (SD) models and pipelines implemented with MindSpore.
+It targets at full support for inference, finetuning, and training from scratch.
 New models and features will be continuously updated.

 ## Features